hds-sandbox/bulk_RNAseq_course/develop/02_experimental_planning.md

 ### How to know whether you have batches?

 - Were all RNA isolations performed on the same day?
 - Were all library preparations performed on the same day?
 - Did the same person perform the RNA isolation/library preparation for all samples?
 - Did you use the same reagents for all samples?
 - Did you perform the RNA isolation/library preparation in the same location?

 If *any* of the answers is **'No'**, then you have batches.

-### Best practices regarding batches:
+### Best practices regarding batches

 - Design the experiment in a way to **avoid batches**, if possible.
 - If unable to avoid batches:

     - **Do NOT confound** your experiment by batch:

 <p align="center">